 This vibrant regional arts organization presents exhibits, performances, classes, events, and activities in the visual, performing, literary and film arts — all in a setting that recalls the area's strong rural and community roots.

-The SCA's two galleries are staffed five days a week by volunteers.
+The SCA's three galleries are staffed five days a week by volunteers.
 Art shows are held year round, highlighting work by local, regional and nationally recognized artists through juried, invitational, and curated shows.

 The SCA sponsors two studio tours — Art at the Source in the west county area each spring, and Sonoma County Art Trails countywide each fall.
 And the annual Sculpture Jam brings together volunteer artists to craft public works of art from recycled materials.